 Both cane and crown galls may afflict other bramble species.
 Cane galls occur most commonly in the late spring or early summer on fruiting canes.
 They are long swellings that split the cane lengthwise.
 Crown galls are warty growths found at the base of the cane or on the roots.
 Both cane and crown galls on blackberries become hard and woody and dark in color as they age.
 Hairy root appears as small, wiry roots that grow either alone or in groups from the main root or the base of the stem.

 While the galls look unsightly, it is what they do that makes them disastrous.
 Galls interfere with water and nutritional flow in the vascular system of plants, seriously weakening or stunting the brambles and rendering them unproductive.

 Managing Blackberries with Agrobacterium Diseases

 There are no chemical controls for the eradication of agrobacteria.
 It is important to examine canes prior to planting for any evidence of galls or hairy root.
-Only plant nursery stock that is free of galls and do not plant in an area of the garden where crown gall has occurred unless a non-host crop has been grown in the area for 2 plus years.
+Only plant nursery stock that is free of galls and do not plant in an area of the garden where crown gall has occurred unless a non-host crop has been grown in the area for two plus years.
 Solarization may help kill bacteria in soil.
 Place clear plastic on tilled, watered soil from late summer to early fall.

-Also, be gentle with the canes when training, pruning or working around them to avoid any injury that will act as a portal to bacteria.
+Also, be gentle with the canes when training, pruning, or working around them to avoid any injury that will act as a portal to bacteria.
 Only prune the canes during dry weather and sanitize pruning equipment both before and after use.